 When you look at the Garruk’s Revenge cards you’ll see many artifact, exalted and multi-coloured cards that don’t mix well with the existing cards from the base game and sort of require their own dedicated deck to work effectively.

 Granted this isn’t the case with every new card that has been introduced, but it’s certainly something that has the chance to disappoint players looking to overhaul one of their favourite decks from the original game.
 You could approach it with the mindset of trying something new rather than relying on old strategies perhaps, but wouldn’t it be nice to have both options accounted for in full?

 It may seem pretty counterintuitive to design an expansion in this linear way but then I think you sort of have to, mainly because of the ever present blight on good times that can be the multiplayer side of the show.

 Multiplayer has to be balanced in order to be enjoyable and there’s no point introducing a ton of new powerful and interesting cards that will allow you to stomp players online who have not yet purchased the expansion.

-I should also mention that this expansion was preempted by an update that removed the paid premium boosters and replaced them with more grindy (but free) battle boosters that reward you with cards for playing online.
-It was certainly a step in right direction but didn’t really do anything to address the mountain of other inadequacies present in Duels 2015 already.
+This expansion was preempted by an update that removed the paid premium boosters and replaced them with more grindy (but free) battle boosters that reward you with cards for playing online.
+It was a step in the right direction but didn’t really do anything to address the mountain of other inadequacies present in Duels 2015 already.